anaisd5/ml-audio/README.md

 the needs of the project.
 It only defines a function and should not be called by a user in command line (but it can be used in other scripts).

+## Documentation

+The project documentation is generated using **Sphinx**.
+It extracts docstrings from the code (reStructuredText format) and includes manually written tutorials.

+### How to generate the documentation

+1. Ensure development dependencies are installed: `poetry install`
+2. Go to the `docs` directory: `cd docs`
+3. Build the HTML files: `poetry run make html`
+4. Open the generated file `docs/_build/html/index.html` in your web browser to view the documentation.

 ## Testing

 Unit tests are implemented thanks to `pytest`.
 They are written in the `test` folder